-Take a 1953 F100 Truck, take it all apart, take it off the frame, then painstakingly replace or renew every bolt as needed when you put it back together, then while doing so add all kinds of goodies and performance upgrades as well as some eye candy.
-You now have this for consignment this awesome truck that has 453 (thats four hundred fifty-three) miles on it since the restoration.
-Talk about hopping in and turning the key!
+Take a 1953 F100 truck, take it all apart, take it off the frame, then painstakingly replace or renew every bolt as needed when you put it back together, then while doing so add all kinds of goodies and performance upgrades as well as some eye candy.
+You now have this awesome truck, screaming red, a steel white painted grille and on consignment waiting for you!
+A very nice example indeed!

 There are those rare individuals that upon taking on a project, do their research, and want nothing but the best mainly because their name is on it, or it is their legacy.
-Nothing wrong with that, especially when it shows up at your front door as a consignment, looks and drives like it does, and has a mere 453 miles on it since all that effort was put into it.
+Nothing wrong with that, especially when it shows up at your front door as a consignment, looks and drives like it does.
 Someone who acts quickly will be the lucky dog.
 Buy it and be assured to never come home without a trophy.